Ataxia–telangiectasia: Epidemiology

 Individuals of all races and ethnicities are affected equally.
 The incidence worldwide is estimated to be between 1 in 40,000 and 1 in 100,000 people.

 Research directions

 An open-label Phase II clinical trial studying the use of red blood cells (erythrocytes) loaded with dexamethasone sodium phosphate found that this treatment improved symptoms and appeared to be well tolerated.
 This treatment uses a unique delivery system for medication by using the patient's own red blood cells as the delivery vehicle for the drug.

+History

+Denise Louis-Bar, from whom it received the name Louis-Bar Syndrome, first described the condition in 1941.